 In Flanders fields.

-1. In your own words, write what Major John McCrae’s poem means.
+1. In your own words, write what John McRae's poem means.

-3. Is this poem an anti-war poem, or is it an inspiring poem for soldier to continue fighting?
-What words from the poem let you know this?
+2. Is this poem an anti-war poem, or is it an inspiring poem for soldiers to fight?